-The LM2595 is available in two packages, a 5-pin TO-220 (T) and a 5-pin surface mount TO-263 (S).
+The LM2596 is available in two packages, a 5-pin TO-220 (T) and a 5-pin surface mount TO-263 (S).

-The TO-220 package can be used without a heat sink for ambient temperatures up to approximately 50°C (depending on the output voltage and load current).
-The curves in Figure 19 show the LM2595T junction temperature rises above ambient temperature for different input and output voltages.
-The data tor these curves was taken with the LM2595T (TO-220 package) operating as a switching regutator in an ambient temperature of 25°C (still air).
+The TO-220 package needs a heat sink under most conditions.
+The size of the heatsink depends on the input voltage, the output voltage, the load current and the ambient temperature.
+The curves in Figure 19 show the LM2596T junction temperature rises above ambient temperature for a 3A load and different input and output voltages.
+The data for these curves was taken with the LM2596T (TO-220 package) operating as a buck switching regulator in an ambient temperature of 25°C (still air).
 These temperature rise numbers are all approximate and there are many factors that can affect these temperatures.
-Higher ambient temperatures require some heat sinking, either to the PC board or a small external heat sink.
+Higher ambient temperatures require more heat sinking.

 The TO-263 surface mount package tab is designed to be soldered to the copper on a printed circuit board.
 The copper and the board are the heat sink for this package and the other heat producing components, such as the catch diode and inductor.
 The PC board copper area that the package is soldered to should be at least 0.4 in2, and ideally should have 2 or more square inches of 2 oz.
-(0.0028 in) copper.
-Additional copper area improves the thermal characteristics, but with copper areas greater than approximately 3 in2, only small improvements in heat dissipation are realized.
-If further thermal improvements are needed, double sided or multilayer PC-board with large copper areas are recommended.
+(0.0028) in) copper.
+Additional copper area improves the thermal characteristics, but with copper areas greater than approximately 6 in2, only small improvements in heat dissipation are realized.
+If further thermal improvements are needed, double sided, multilayer PC board with large copper areas and/or airflow are recommended